TalaoDAO/AltMe/assets/privacy/privacy_en.md

 Web3 Digital Wallet has appointed an official of privacy which oversees compliance with this privacy protection policy and applicable laws for the protection of personal information.

-The contact information for the Web3 Digital Wallet protection of privacy are : mailto:contact@altme.io
+The contact information for the Web3 Digital Wallet protection of privacy are : mailto:contact@Talao.io

 # Appendix 1

-Personal data protection - Your data on Altme.
+Personal data protection - Your data on Talao.

 ## What personal data collected about me ?